mikeferguson/robomagellan/README.md

    bagfiles.
 Normally is included as part of robot.launch.py when running the RoboMagellan application

+## Event Configuration

+ * Edit line 34 of fixed_lag_global.yaml to set the initial heading of the robot
+ * TODO: setup breadcrumbs and goal poses

 ## Recording Bagfiles

 Raw data bagfile for analysis and development: